Home

 You Should Know The Law

-Please click on the link below for the ARPA explanation and some of the problems people face who break this law.
+You will need to follow the link below for the ARPA explanation.
+You will see some of the problems people face who break this law.

 Even though ARPA does not specifically mention "metal detecting", you need to understand what ARPA says about digging artifacts.